sergeycher/JustAnotherUploader/README.md

 ### options.autoupload
 It's true by default.
 Set to false if you want to see "Upload" button.

+### options.target
+Target where send your files.
+Empty by default.

 ## API

 ### onUploadComplete(event, xhr)